mk-fg/bordercamp-irc-bot/README.md

 or [virtualenv](http://pypi.python.org/pypi/virtualenv) to do unprivileged installs into custom paths.

-Alternatively, `./bordercamp-irc-bot` can be run right from the checkout tree, without any installation, just run "python setup.py build" beforehand.
+Alternatively, `./bordercamp-irc-bot` can be run right from the checkout tree without any installation.

 ### Requirements